Sima Yi's Liaodong campaign: The campaign

 The officials back in the Wei imperial court in Luoyang were also concerned about the floods and proposed recalling Sima Yi.
-The Wei emperor Cao Rui, being completely certain in Sima Yi's abilities, turned the proposal down.
+The Wei emperor Cao Rui, being certain in Sima Yi's abilities, turned the proposal down.
 Around this time, the Goguryeo king sent a noble (大加, taeka) and the Keeper of Records (主簿, jubu) of the Goguryeo court with several thousand men to aid Sima Yi.

 When the rain stopped and the floodwater drained away, Sima Yi hastened to complete the encirclement of Xiangping.
-The siege of Xiangping carried on night and day, which utilised mining, hooked ladders, battering rams, and artificial mounds for siege towers and catapults to get higher vantage points.
+The siege of Xiangping carried on, utilising mining, hooked ladders, battering rams, and artificial mounds for siege towers and catapults to get higher vantage points.
 The speed at which the siege was tightened caught the defenders off guard.
-Since the defenders had been obtaining supplies with such ease during the flood, there apparently was not any real attempt to stockpile the goods inside Xiangping, and as a result famine and cannibalism broke out in the city.
+Since the defenders had been obtaining supplies with such ease during the flood, there had apparently been no real attempt to stockpile goods inside Xiangping, and as a result famine and cannibalism broke out in the city.
 Many Liaodong generals, such as Yang Zuo, surrendered to Sima Yi during the siege.

 On 3 September, a comet was seen in the skies of Xiangping and was interpreted as an omen of destruction by those in the Liaodong camp.
-A frightened Gongsun Yuan sent his Chancellor of State Wang Jian (王建) and Imperial Counsellor Liu Fu (柳甫) to negotiate the terms of surrender, where he promised to present himself bound to Sima Yi once the siege was lifted.
+Gongsun Yuan sent his Chancellor of State Wang Jian (王建) and Imperial Counsellor Liu Fu (柳甫) to negotiate the terms of surrender, where he promised to present himself bound to Sima Yi once the siege was lifted.
 Sima Yi, wary of Gongsun Yuan's double-crossing past, executed the two, explaining his actions in a message to Gongsun Yuan that he desired nothing less than an unconditional surrender and "these two men were dotards who must have failed to convey your intentions; I have already put them to death on your behalf.
 If you still have anything to say, then send a younger man of intelligence and precision."
 When Gongsun Yuan sent Wei Yan (衛演) for another round of talks, this time requesting he be allowed to send a hostage to the Wei court, Sima Yi dismissed the final messenger as a waste of time: "Now that you are not willing to come bound, you are determined to have death; there is no need of sending any hostage."
 Apparently, Sima Yi's previous suggestion of further negotiations was nothing more than an act of malice that gave false hope to Gongsun Yuan while prolonging the siege and placing further strain on the supplies within the city.